elkebir-group/mach2-viz/docs/viz.md

 When you first open the visualizer, you will see a layout that looks like the following:

 ![viz](../figures/first-viz.jpeg)
+*The basic viz view of MACH2-Viz.
+Both a clone tree and its corresponding migration graph will display.
+View more functionality below.*

 ## Basic Functions